Learn how to stay safe around underground natural gas pipelines and other natural gas facilities.

 You are required by law to call 811

-underground pipes at your site free of charge.
-Once underground facilities are
+at your site free of charge.
+Once underground facilities are marked, you are required to follow established guidelines when

-prevent striking them
+digging to prevent striking them.

 Identifying pipeline damage

 Natural gas is colorless and odorless.
-That's why utilities add an odorant
+That's why utilities add an odorant called mercaptan to natural gas.

-event of a gas leak.
-The unintentional release of gas is dangerous to the public
+Its unpleasant smell helps alert you in the event of a gas leak.
+The unintentional release of gas is dangerous

-and could cause fires, explosions, injury, and even death.
+to the public and could cause fires, explosions, injury, and even death.
+A gas leak or damaged pipeline is

-A gas leak or damaged pipeline is indicated by the following:
+indicated by the following:

 - A strong odor